ytgov/yukon-ca/LocalSetup.md

 ### Pantheon access

-This setup uses Drush to synchronize DB, make sure you have access to the Yukon D10 Pantheon site.
+**This setup uses Drush to synchronize DB, make sure you have access to the Yukon D10 Pantheon site, add you ssh key and have the token to use terminus on your local environment https://dashboard.pantheon.io/personal-settings/machine-tokens, and https://dashboard.pantheon.io/personal-settings/ssh-keys.**

 ### Install Docksal